Thea specialises in Clinical Negligence, complex Personal Injury claims, and Inquests.

 - GH v An NHS Trust – instructed by the defendant in a stress at work claim involving complex issues of causation in relation to a brain injury.

-- A v A Academy – representing a teacher who suffered psychical and psychiatric injuries following an assault by a pupil at a special needs school.
+- A v A Academy – representing a teacher who suffered physical and psychiatric injuries following an assault by a pupil at a special needs school.

 - G v Zurich Insurance & Allianz Insurance – successfully defended a Nemeti application to add the tortfeasor as a party outside of limitation.

 - S v C – instructed by the claimant following an RTA which led to serious spinal injuries and significant scarring with an element of chronic pain.
-Settled in 2020 for a substantial sum.
+Settled at the end of 2020 for a substantial sum.

-Thea is experienced in handling inquests of all types, with particular expertise in those involving clinical negligence; alleged health and safety offences; deaths in custody; and inquests following deaths in care homes.
+Thea has a particular expertise in those involving clinical negligence; road traffic accidents; alleged health and safety offences; deaths in custody; and inquests following deaths in care homes.